Nithur-M/work-from-anywhere/backend-jobs.md

             <p>Hi, we’re DuckDuckGo, the Internet privacy company for everyone who wants to take back their privacy now.
 For over a decade, we've been building our all-in-one product, developing new privacy technology, and working with policymakers to make online privacy simple and accessible for all. </p>
 <p><br></p>
 <p><br></p>
 <p>Our app is now downloaded more than 78M times a year, and our private search engine packaged with it has become the #2 search engine on mobile in the United States and 18 other countries, including the United Kingdom, Canada, Australia, Germany, and the Netherlands.
 Oh, and we've been profitable since 2014, with revenue exceeding $100 million a year!
-Now, we’re rolling out a suite of new privacy solutions, including <u><a href="https://www.spreadprivacy.com/introducing-email-protection-beta/" rel="noopener">Email Protection</a></u>,  <u><a href="https://spreadprivacy.com/introducing-app-tracking-protection/%20" rel="noopener">App Tracking Protection</a></u> and our first-ever Desktop Apps for <u><a href="https://spreadprivacy.com/introducing-duckduckgo-for-mac/" rel="noopener">Mac</a></u><a href="https://spreadprivacy.com/introducing-duckduckgo-for-mac/" rel="noopener"> </a>and Windows.</p>
+Now, we’re rolling out a suite of new privacy solutions, including <u><a target="_blank" rel="noopener" href="https://www.spreadprivacy.com/introducing-email-protection-beta/">Email Protection</a></u>,  <u><a target="_blank" rel="noopener" href="https://spreadprivacy.com/introducing-app-tracking-protection/">App Tracking Protection</a></u> and our first-ever Desktop Apps for <u><a target="_blank" rel="noopener" href="https://spreadprivacy.com/introducing-duckduckgo-for-mac/">Mac</a></u><a target="_blank" rel="noopener" href="https://spreadprivacy.com/introducing-duckduckgo-for-mac/"> </a>and <u><a target="_blank" rel="noopener" href="https://spreadprivacy.com/windows-browser-open-beta/">Windows</a></u>.</p>
 <p><br></p>
 <p><br></p>
 <p><br></p>